Synthetic "Whalebone" - 4 mm X 1 mm - sold by the yard

 - Great for fully boned stays as it is light but gives excellent shape.

-- Sold by the yard.
+- Our Synthetic "Whalebone" is sold by the yard.